retgits/katacoda-scenarios/flogo-cli/step2.md

 #### flogo.json
 Now let's create the flogo.json file.
 To do that, execute `touch flogo.json`{{execute}} in the terminal, which will create a new empty file for you.

 Now you can copy the contents below to the newly created flogo.json file.
 The Flogo app has a REST trigger which listens on port 9233.
 You can click on the code, which will copy it to your clipboard.
-Now click on `flogo.json` in the editor window and paste.
+Now click on `src -> tutorial -> flogo.json` in the editor window and paste.
 ```
 {
   "name": "myApp",